-We are seeking a Field Trials Researcher to join an exciting, rapidly expanding international research project which seeks to reduce the environmental impacts of thousands of farms worldwide using digital tools.
-You will be part of the HESTIA team, a growing and motivated team of environmental scientists, software developers, and behavioral change specialists.
+We are seeking a Sustainable Agriculture Researcher to join an exciting, rapidly expanding international research project which seeks to reduce the environmental impacts of thousands of farms worldwide using digital tools.
+You will be part of the HESTIA team, a growing and motivated team of environmental scientists, software developers, and behavioural change specialists.
 The team is based within the Interdisciplinary Centre for Conservation Science in the Department of Biology and the Oxford Martin School.
 You will assist on the design and implementation of experimental trials of the HESTIA Farm Sustainability Toolkit.
-You will conduct surveys to collect primary data from farmers to calculate their environmental impacts.
-You will carry out a randomised control trial (RCT) to test whether enabling farmers to quantify their environmental impacts, benchmark against other farmers, and receive advice on how to improve their environmental impacts, affects their attitudes or behavior.
-Some travel will be required for fieldwork.
+You will design benchmarking and advice tools for farmers which will be deployed in randomised control trials (RCTs) to test whether enabling farmers to quantify their environmental impacts, benchmark against other farmers, and receive advice on how to improve their environmental impacts, affects their attitudes, behaviour and real farm outcomes.
+You will design these tools by collaborating with an advisory group of farmers, and if desired there will be opportunities to visit farms and collect data.
+Some travel within Europe will be required for fieldwork.